shyambhat/InstagramKit/README.md

 ```

 Once the user grants your app permission, they will be redirected to a url in the form of something like ```http://localhost/#access_token=[access_token]``` and ```[access_token]``` will be split by a period like ```[userID].[rest of access token]```.
-InstagramKit includes a helper method to validate this token.
+InstagramEngine includes a helper method to validate this token.

 ```Objective-C